joelparkerhenderson/pitch-deck/pitch_deck_advice_by_atrium.md

 # Pitch deck advice by Atrium.co

-See [The Founder’s Guide to Raising a Series A Venture Financing by Justin Kan, CEO of Atrium LTS](https://blog.atrium.co/the-founders-guide-to-raising-a-series-a-venture-financing-1de4f5aff312)
+Link: [The Founder’s Guide to Raising a Series A Venture Financing by Justin Kan, CEO of Atrium LTS](https://blog.atrium.co/the-founders-guide-to-raising-a-series-a-venture-financing-1de4f5aff312)